Finally, Some Good News on Passport Processing Times

 The State Department announced the latest update on Monday.

-According to a new media advisory issued Monday by the US State Department, you'll have to wait a little less for your passport application to be processed now.
+According to a new media advisory issued Monday by the US State Department, you'll have to wait a much more normal amount of time for your passport application to be processed now.
 This summer, processing times spiked dramatically due to an increase in the passport backlog.
 Back in late March, it took 10-13 weeks for regular processing (versus the 8-11 weeks of early March) and 7-9 weeks for expedited processing (it used to be 5-7 weeks).

 There are a few resources you can use to try and make both your passport application and your travel experience smoother.
 First of all, the State Department encourages Americans to check its website to both learn how to apply and to check the status of their passport application.
 You can also find a direct link to check your passport renewal or passport application status right here.